Navigating the New Workplace Landscape: Political Divides, Trust Factors, and Employee Engagement

 Not surprisingly, these numbers change depending on the level of employee engagement.
 Only 37 percent of engaged employees are looking for a new job, while 73 percent of actively disengaged employees are seeking their next opportunity.
 But what are they looking for?

-• 60 percent are looking for a job where they have the ability to do what they do best.
+- 60 percent are looking for a job where they can do what they do best.
 In other words, they want a position that lets them play to their strengths.

-• 53 percent are seeking for greater work-life balance and better personal well-being.
+- 53 percent are seeking greater work-life balance and better personal well-being.
 Think beyond traditional health insurance and benefits.
 Are you offering predictable schedules?
 Do you encourage lifelong learning?

 What Is Your Purpose?